zowe/docs-site/docs/user-guide/install-zos.md

     zowe-install.sh
     ```

-    You might receive the following error that the file cannot be executed.
+    You might receive the following error that the file cannot be executed:

     ```
     zowe-install.sh: cannot execute
     ```
-    The error is due to that the install script does not have execute permission.
+    The error results when the install script does not have execute permission.
 To add execute permission, issue the following command:

     ```
     chmod u+x zowe-install.sh.